mvarnagiris/swissborg-test/README.md

 - I didn't invest any time in UI
 - I didn't do any specific DI approach as it's a hot topic :) I created FakeDi that was sufficient for this app
 - Only added simple unit tests for one class.
 Hope it's enough.
 Obviously most classes in `core` module should be tested.
+- Wrote the code using AS 4.2, but downgraded gradle plugin to 4.1, so it should work with latest stable AS release